 Grade Level Meetings are held periodically with Upper School Students to discuss timely college planning issues.
 Topics include career/college/scholarship search, testing, college visits, college interviews, college essay, etc. DATES: see Community Time schedule on Overlake’s online School Calendar.

 College Reps Visit Overlake each fall to inform students about their colleges and address student questions.
 These meetings provide a wonderful opportunity for students to meet with folks who are often members of the admission review committees at their colleges.
 A list of scheduled visitors is posted on Family Connection under the “Colleges” tab and “Upcoming College Visits.”
-If you are a college representative, contact Hannah Moskat.
+If you are a college representative, contact Auzzie Sheard.

 The Graduates Return Program provides Upper School students with an opportunity to hear from recent alumni about their experiences in college.
 It is one of a number of activities that is geared toward preparing for a smooth transition to college.